 perfSONAR for HEP

+In fall of 2012 the Worldwide LHC Computing Grid (WLCG) formed an Operations task force to guide the deployment and configuration of the perfSONAR-PS Toolkit at all WLCG Tier-1 and Tier-2 sites worldwide.
+This decision was made in great part based upon both the success in using perfSONAR-PS in the US and within the LHCOPN as well as the increasing need to better integrate networks within our HEP global cyberinfrastructure.

 As mentioned above, most HEP users are not interested in becoming network wizards nor do they have the expertise to diagnose network related problems.
-Within USATLAS a significant effort has been made to deploy and integrate perfSONAR at all Tier-1/Tier-2 sites in the US to provide a standardized set of tools and corresponding network measurements to aid in problem isolation and diagnosis as well as for baseline monitoring.
-The plan for USATLAS has been to deploy two perfSONAR instances (each on their own, identical hardware) at each distinct Tier-2 site (as well as the Tier-1 at BNL).
-We achieved a complete production-ready state in fall of 2010 using the V3.2 release of perfSONAR-PS provided by Internet2 and ESnet.
-As of fall 2011 we had upgraded all sites to V3.2.1.
-In 2012 the footprint of installed instances had grown significantly and included sites in Europe, Asia and South America.
-Most sites had updated to v3.2.2 by Fall 2012.
+Starting in 2007 there was a significant effort made to deploy and integrate perfSONAR at all Tier-1/Tier-2 sites in the US to provide a standardized set of tools and corresponding network measurements to aid in problem isolation and diagnosis as well as for baseline monitoring.
+This expanded to include the LHCOPN in 2011.
+The plan for USATLAS was to deploy two perfSONAR instances (each on their own, identical hardware) at each distinct Tier-2 site (as well as the Tier-1 at BNL) and this plan has been used as the basis for the global expansion of HEP installed perfSONAR-PS Toolkits. \In 2012 the footprint of installed instances had grown significantly and included sites in Europe, Asia and South America.